8 things we learned from the Arcane Season 2 official trailer

 Although, with the LoL World Championships culminating in the final on November 2, don’t be surprised if we get an announcement or even the first release of episodes that same day.

-Season 1 released in three separate instalments of three episodes each, until told otherwise we can expect that to be the case for Season 2 as well.
+Season 1 released in three separate installments of three episodes each, until told otherwise we can expect that to be the case for Season 2 as well.

 05